NLNOG/ring-web/content/introduction.md

 * No packet filtering between your RING node and the internet
 * You are willing to give full sudo access to the Ring-Admins (we will get to the security considerations later in this document)

+You may choose to deploy the server directly on physical hardware or as a VM.
+We do not support (LXC) containers.

 The following suggestions are indicative:

 * 1 core or CPU